webpack-contrib/grunt-webpack/README.md

 #### imported config

 This is a simple example that requires the webpack config from the config file.
-It also disables stats in non 'development' environments and enables watch in development.
+Read how to configure webpack-dev-server in the [webpack-dev-server documentation][webpack-dev-server-config].

 ```javascript
 const webpackConfig = require("./webpack.config.js");